 Lucerne

-Lucerne is a smaller watchmaking region in Switzerland, but it’s still worth considering if you’re in the market for a Swiss watch.
-The town is home to a number of watchmakers, including Carl F. Bucherer and Maurice Lacroix.
+The town has several watchmakers, including Carl F. Bucherer and Maurice Lacroix.
 Lucerne is also a beautiful city to visit, with its picturesque old town and stunning lake views.

 Basel

-Basel is perhaps best known for its annual Baselworld watch and jewelry fair, which is one of the largest and most important events in the watchmaking industry.
-The city is home to a number of watch brands, including Swatch and TAG Heuer.
-If you’re looking for a Swiss watch, Basel is definitely a region to consider.
+The city has several watch brands, including Swatch and TAG Heuer.
+If you’re looking for a Swiss watch, Basel is a region to consider.

 Swiss Automatic Watches